14 Instrumental Variables

 We want to estimate the effect of police on crime, but high-crime areas get more police deployed.
 The causation runs both ways, making it impossible to isolate the effect of policing.

-The IV approach finds a variable \(Z\) that “shakes up” \(X\) in a way that’s unrelated to the error term.
+In other words, the IV approach finds a variable \(Z\), the instrument, that “shakes up” \(X\) in a way that’s unrelated to the error term.
 Think of it as finding a source of exogenous variation in \(X\)—variation that comes from outside the system and isn’t contaminated by the factors causing endogeneity.

 For \(Z\) to be a valid instrument, it must satisfy two conditions: